xiyaowong/coc-symbol-line/README.md

 This plugin is an attempt to [neovim's winbar](https://github.com/neovim/neovim/pull/17336)

 It can be used for tabline&statusline.
-If you are interested, you can install this extension
+Should support both neovim and vim.

 ## Install